Cubic Yards Calculator

 Volume (ft³) = Area × Depth = 3.897114317029974 × 1.5 = 5.845671475544961 (ft³)

-The calculator instantly gives us the following results:
+By entering these dimensions, the calculator instantly delivers the following precise results:

 Trapezoid Area

-To determine the area of a trapeziod, the following formula is applied:
+To determine the area of a trapezoid, we apply the following formula:

 Area (ft²) = ((a + b) / 2) h

-In this formula, a is the length of the smaller base of the trapezoid, b is the length of the larger base of the trapezoid, and h is the height of the trapezoid.
+In this equation, a represents the length of the smaller base, b is the length of the larger base, and h is the height (or distance between the parallel bases).

 Volume (ft³) = Area × Depth

-Let's examine another example.
-Our client has a small trapezoidal-shaped area on his garden plot that he would like to fill with gravel to a height of 2 inches.
-The length of the smaller side of the court is 5 feet, the length of the larger side is 7 feet, and the distance between them is 8 feet.
-Let's calculate the amount of gravel we need to use for this.
+Let's examine one final example.
+A client has a small trapezoidal area in their garden that needs to be filled with gravel to a depth of 2 inches.
+The shorter side of the area measures 5 feet, the longer side is 7 feet, and the distance between these two parallel sides is 8 feet.
+Let's calculate the amount of gravel required.

-First, let's calculate the area of the trapezoidal base using the formula:
+First, we calculate the area of the trapezoidal base:

 Area (ft²) = ((a + b) / 2) h = ((5 + 7) / 2) 8 = 48 (ft²)